2025-01-29

 i discovered a cool Laravel trick that people don't seem to know about, so i'm making a small write-up on it for posterity.

-imagine we have three models: User
+imagine we have three models: User, Team, and Project.

 Users and Teams have a many to many relationship: multiple Users can be in the same Team, a User can be in multiple Teams.